Getting Started

 # (Optional) Exercise container-backed integration tests

-TESTCONTAINERS=1 ./sbt testRun the Documentation & Live Demo
+TESTCONTAINERS=1 ./sbt testRun the documentation site

 # From the project root